TabithaChelagat/Road_Accident_Excel_Project/README.md

 | Wet            | 115261               |
 | Snow or Ice    | 22781                |

+*Summary of findings:*

-Dry Surface: The majority of casualties occurred on dry road surfaces, with a total of 279,445 casualties.
+- *Dry Surface:* The majority of casualties occurred on dry road surfaces, with a total of 279,445 casualties.
 Dry road conditions accounted for the highest number of casualties, indicating that most accidents occurred when road surfaces were dry.

-Wet Surface: Wet road surfaces accounted for a significant number of casualties, totaling 115,261.
+- *Wet Surface:* Wet road surfaces accounted for a significant number of casualties, totaling 115,261.
 This suggests that rainy or wet conditions contribute to a considerable portion of accidents, although the number is lower than casualties on dry surfaces.

-Snow or Ice: Despite being less common, accidents on snow or ice-covered road surfaces still resulted in a notable number of casualties, totaling 22,781.
+- *Snow or Ice:* Despite being less common, accidents on snow or ice-covered road surfaces still resulted in a notable number of casualties, totaling 22,781.
 This underscores the increased risk associated with driving in adverse weather conditions such as snow or ice.

-Unknown Surface: A small number of casualties (396) were reported with an unknown road surface type, which could be due to data recording or reporting inconsistencies.
+- *Unknown Surface:* A small number of casualties (396) were reported with an unknown road surface type, which could be due to data recording or reporting inconsistencies.

 Overall, the data highlights the impact of road surface conditions on road safety, with dry surfaces being the most common setting for accidents, followed by wet surfaces.
 Adverse weather conditions like snow or ice also pose significant risks to road users, emphasizing the importance of exercising caution and implementing appropriate safety measures during inclement weather.

-Lastly, we analyzed the relation between casualties by location and lighting conditions.
+***Relation between casualties by location and lighting conditions***.

-Location:
+*Location:*

 | Location | Sum of Number_of_Casualties |
 |----------|-----------------------------|